 The AAT has published several informative videos about what happens during the appeals process.

 Our team has successfully managed many appeals over the years, including application refusals, sponsorship refusals and citizenship refusals.

 AAT processing times depend on the subclass you have applied for.

-The AAT received a record number of appeals during the 2018-19 financial year, which has impacted processing times.
+The AAT has received a record number of applications in recent years which has impacted appeal processing times.

 In most cases you will be able to remain in Australia on a bridging visa whilst your appeal is processed.
 Bridging visas normally come with the same conditions as the previous visa you had.